lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 # IANA Considerations {#IANAConsiderations}

-This document defines a number of control objects.
-These are identified by Object Identifiers (OIDs).
-The objects are defined from an arc delegated by IANA to the PKIX Working Group.
+This document defines a number of CMC-related control objects, ASN.1 modules, extended key purposes, content types.
+All are identified by Object Identifiers (OIDs).
+The OIDs are defined from an arc delegated by IANA to the PKIX Working Group with the notable except of one S/MIME attribute.
+All registrations follow.

 For the ASN.1 modules in {{asn.1-modules}}, IANA is requested to assign an OID for the module identifier (TBD1) with a Description of "id-mod-enrollMsgSyntax-2025" in {{asn.1-cmc}} and an OID for the module identifier (TBD2) with a Description of "id-mod-pbkdf2-prfs-2025" in {{asn.1-pbkdf2}}.
-The OIDs for the modules should be allocated in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).
+The OIDs for the modules should be allocated in the "SMI Security for PKIX Module Identifier" registry {{PKIX-MODIDS}}.

-IANA is requested to update the existing references to {{CMC-PROTv1}} in the Structure of Management Information (SMI) Numbers (MIB Module Registrations) registry group with [ RFC-to-be ] for the following:
+IANA is requested to replace the references for the following S/MIME attributes found in the "SMI Security for S/MIME Attributes" registry
+{{SMIME-ATTRS}} to refer to [ RFC-to-be ]:

 * id-aa-cmc-unsignedData

+IANA is requested to replace the references for the following key purposes found in the SMI Security for "PKIX Extended Key Purpose" registry {{PKIX-EKPS}} to refer to [ RFC-to-be ]:

+* id-kp-cmcCA
+* id-kp-cmcRA
+* id-kp-cmcArchive

+IANA is requested to replace the references for the following signature algorithm found in the "SMI Security for PKIX Algorithms" registry
+{{IANA-PKIX-ALGS}} to refer to [ RFC-to-be ]:

+* id-alg-noSignature

+IANA is requested to replace the references for the following CMC controls found in the "SMI Security for PKIX CMC Controls" registry
+{{CMC-CTRLS}} to refer to [ RFC-to-be ]:

+* id-cmc-statusInfo
+* id-cmc-identification
+* id-cmc-identityProof
+* id-cmc-dataReturn
+* id-cmc-transactionId
+* id-cmc-senderNonce
+* id-cmc-recipientNonce
+* id-cmc-addExtensions
+* id-cmc-encryptedPOP
+* id-cmc-decryptedPOP
+* id-cmc-lraPOPWitness
+* id-cmc-getCert
+* id-cmc-getCRL
+* id-cmc-revokeRequest
+* id-cmc-regInfo
+* id-cmc-responseInfo
+* id-cmc-queryPending
+* id-cmc-popLinkRandom
+* id-cmc-popLinkWitness
+* id-cmc-confirmCertAcceptance
 * id-cmc-statusInfoV2
 * id-cmc-trustedAnchors
 * id-cmc-authData